pitastrudl/wekanwiki/Team.md

   It just means that nobody has needed that feature so much to even try to implement it themselves and submit pull request, or find some depeloper and pay him/her to implement it and submit pull request.
-* Wekan is used by some big companies that employ 1000+ people and have some developer working to add features to Wekan.
-* We have no stats what features of Wekan is done at free time of developers, and what feature was originally paid by some work to clients.

 # Current